justinengelmann/justinengelmann.github.io/menu/projects.md

 Profit-Efficient A/B Testing through Inverse Propensity Score Weighting
 *MSc Seminar Causal Machine Learning, Grade: 1.3 (German scale)*
 Implemented a novel approach for maximising outcome metrics during an A/B test by leveraging pre-existing domain knowledge about individual treatment effects and tested it with a simulation study.
+The core idea was to assign idividuals where we expect higher treatment effects to the treatment group with higher probability, and then use Inverse Propensity Score Weighting to reduce bias.

 [Reducing Ecommerce Returns Costs through Profit-Sensitive Prescriptive Modelling](https://github.com/justinengelmann/Business-Analytics-and-Data-Science-WS1819)
 *MSc Course Business Analytics and Data Science, Grade: 1.0 (German scale, best possible grade)*